Corentin-Gibert-Paleontology/DNCImper/README.txt

 The main function to compute DNCI is DNCI_multigroup() It requires packages (vegan, dplyr, ggplot2)

-You can find in this zip/github file a tutorial file named "Tutorial_for_R.R"
+You can find in https://github.com/Corentin-Gibert-Paleontology/PER-SIMPER-DNCI_Tutorial a tutorial file named "Tutorial_for_R.R".

 This file will help you to use PerSIMPER,
 DNCI and others function associated with